 You can assign primary and secondary email addresses and phone numbers to a single user during a bulk import, using the external_id column.

-To do this, give the same external ID to more than one email address or phone number, as shown in the image above.
+To do this, give the same external ID (and all the ticket fields to be imported, for example, role) to more than one email address or phone number, as shown in the image above.
 All emails or calls associated with the same external ID will be routed to the user associated with that ID.

 Note that when the first of the two email addresses matches an existing user, that user is updated.
 However, if the second email address matches an existing user as well (the same user associated with the first email address, or a different user), the user associated with the first email address is updated with both email addresses, and the second user errors out, saying that email address already exists.